 If you are not sure which category you should enter, email Chris Bruggers or call her at (502) 641-1844.
 The awards committee is the final authority for determining which category an entry belongs in and whether an entered story is eligible.
 Entry fees won’t be returned for entries deemed ineligible.

 Cover letters are not mandatory but can serve to explain aspects of your entry to the judges.
 Use cover letters to show difficulties in reporting, to include links to comments or results of your story, follow-up reporting, etc.

 How do I prepare my stories for entry?

 See the Preparation Rules page for instructions on acceptable uploads and how to prepare hard-copy entries if you can't supply links or PDFs.
-Documents can’t be larger than 10.5MB maximum.
 If you don’t see your document on the form after uploading, your document also won’t be seen by judges.
-Make sure the PDF is 10.5MB maximum.
-If the size is acceptable, try updating your browser or using a different browser.
+Try updating your browser or using a different browser.
 If all else fails, email email@example.com or call (502) 641-1844.